-But there’s one part of the body that can be prone to injury that is often overlooked but can be excruciating – the nipples.
+There’s one part of the body that can be prone to injury that is often overlooked.
+And it can be excruciating – the nipples.

-Today we’re discussing what causes nipple chafing, how to prevent it, and some tips for treating it in the middle of a run and after your run.
+Today we’re discussing what causes nipple chafing, how to prevent it, and some tips for treating it, whether in the middle of a run or afterward.

 What causes nipple chafing?